 The building was constructed between 1938 and 1939 for The Gullichsens, a wealthy couple that was member of the Ahlström family.
 They told Aalto that he should regard it as ‘an experimental house.’
 Aalto treated the house as an opportunity to bring together all the themes he had been working on until that point but had not included in actual buildings.

 The plan of the villa takes Mairea L-shaped fond but is slightly modified.
-It is a plan that automatically creates a semi-private area on the side and more public space on the other.
+This plan automatically creates a semi-private area on the side and more public space on the other.
 The lawn and pool are located in the L’s hollow, with a range of rooms oriented in the same direction.
-The door overhang in the overall composition meets the site’s flat expanses, and the curves of the pool lines embrace the topography of the surrounding forest.
+The door overhang in the overall composition meets the site’s flat expanses, and the pool lines’ curves embrace the surrounding forest’s topography.

-In contrast to these shapes giving some softness to the overall structure, the main façade is rigid and formal.
+In contrast to these shapes, which give some softness to the overall structure, the main façade is rigid and formal.
 There’s even a canopy repeated in the garden with a pergola incorporating the assembly’s vocabulary, with studs, lath, and fasteners.
 The interiors of the villa Mairea subtly play with wood, stone, and bricks.
 The spaces have different dimensions, ranging from very generous spaces to a cabin.

 The special form concept associated to the architecture of this building is included in the deliberate connection attempted here to modern painting.